AdhocSteve/AutomatedTradingSystem/README.md

-By benefit I mean establish enough of a foundation both in the investing and programming sense to aid in the developement of ones own trading stratgies that will eventually implement them with some confidence out in the real world.
+By benefit I mean establish enough of a foundation both in the investing and programming sense to aid in the developement of ones own trading stratgies that will eventually be implemented with some confidence out in the real world.

 So without further ado lets begin.
-The way I'm thinking of structuring this repo is by taking The Intelligent Investor approach while supplementing from excerpts mostly I have found useful from Investopedia, Medium, Youtube and the Intelligent Investor, Investopedia .
-I've been reading the 2006 version of this book and I have to admit highly insightful and highly recommended.
 The outline for this repo will be something like this:
 - setting up your development environment (handled further down in this README)
 - the Robinhood API and processing data
 - building a portfolio via fundamental analysis
+- Entry and Exit points via Technical Analysis
+- Building a Trading Agent
+- Backtesting

-- Entry and Exit points via Technical Analysis Supplemented with excerpts mostly from the Intelligent Investor, a book worth anyones time reading,, as well as other useful material from
+Supplemented with excerpts mostly from the Intelligent Investor, a book worth anyones time reading,, as well as other useful material from
 Investopeida, Medium, Youtube and other great sources that I will be sure to cite.

+# Setting Up Your Development Environment
+Alright I'll assume that if you're browsing Git then you are already familiar with either Ubuntu, WSL2, Docker or Anaconda.